 This course is designed to help students learn about the particular learning needs of English Language Learners and, in turn, to design content instruction for that audience.
 The course will develop participants' knowledge of the context and academic landscape in which non-native English speakers learn in K-12 settings.
 Students will be introduced to the structural levels of language and to theories, principles, and processes of language acquisition, and they will begin to explore various pedagogical implications.
 Particular focus will also be given to reading of complex informational and literary texts, responding to text-based questions, writing from sources, and building academic vocabulary and background knowledge through discussion, reading, and writing.
+There is a field-based component to this course.
 Limited to Education Majors (Stage 2).
-Prerequisites: EDU 101, EDU 120 or EDU 140 or taken concurrently.
-(Fall, Spring) Walsh/Three credits
+Limited to Education majors who have satisfied all the retention criteria.
+Students must concurrently take the associated pre-practicum course EDU 302F or EDU 332F.
+(Fall for elementary, Spring for middle/secondary)

+Walsh, Tellier/Three credits